Some links on this page are affiliate links. See full disclosure in the page footer.

 Melanie Perkins

-Today, Canva is used by millions worldwide and valued at over $40 billion.
-Perkins’ success shows how daring to simplify a complex problem, and sticking with it, can unlock global impact.
+Perkins’ success shows how simplifying a complex problem and sticking with it can create global impact.

 How to Adopt a “Go Big or Go Home” Mindset Without Going Broke